Devdas (2002 Hindi film): Casting

 The supporting cast includes Kirron Kher, Smita Jaykar, and Vijayendra Ghatge.
 In August 2000, Kher was cast as Paro's mother, Sumitra.
 She had always wanted to work with Bhansali after sees his work in Khamoshi: The Musical and Hum Dil De Chuke Sanam, and met him at the 50th Berlin International Film Festival when the screening of her film, the drama Bariwali, in 2000.
 He offered Kher two roles, Sumitra and Devdas' mother Kaushalya, but the director suggested her to choose the former role.
 In an interview with Rediff.com, she described the role as "a very definite character, never seen on the big screen before", and found it to be different compared with other mother roles from any films.
 She also felt that it gave her "a lot of scope to perform—from a flamboyant, young and larger-than-life character."
 Kher later positively spoke of her rapport with him: "What made me keen on working with him was the bound script that he gave me and the unusual characterisation of Sumitra."

 Jaykar, who was also offered with both roles, chose to play Kaushalya.
 Jaykar explained that she had portrayed similar roles before, and believed that they were "very bechari [hopeless] [...] lots of soulful crying".
 A second collaboration with Bhansali subsequent to his previous venture, she confessed, "The look of this film is different from that of Hum Dil De Chuke Sanam.
 It is richer, more opulent."
 Ghatge portrays Paro's husband Bhuvan, a forty-old-year zamindar; he said that Bhansali initially wanted him to play a role opposite Kher (he did not mention specifically).
 Discussing his role, Ghatge stated, "What I like about my character is that he comes from a noble lineage.
 There is a dignity, a grace in him that appealed to me."
 Ghatge compared the film to two Kamal Amrohi's historical films—Pakeezah (1972) and Razia Sultan (1983)—and noted how Devdas "is the only other lavish film I have ever seen".
 Vijay Chrisna got the role of Narayan, Devdas' father, and he was sure Bhansali offered him it because of his age factor.

-In October 2000, Jackie Shroff joined the cast and made a special appearance, playing Devdas' friend Chunnilal (a role that was declined by Govinda, Manoj Bajpayee, and Saif Ali Khan).
+In October 2000, Jackie Shroff joined the cast and made an extended cameo appearance, playing Devdas' friend Chunnilal (a role that was declined by Govinda, Manoj Bajpayee, and Saif Ali Khan).